 This course will prepare students to compose, arrange, and produce music using Apple’s Logic Pro X software, a powerful, affordable and ubiquitous MIDI and audio production tool.
 This will be achieved through learning general concepts of music production and modern recording, as well as the specific workflow of Logic Pro X. Topics to be covered in include: virtual instruments such as EXS24 Sampler, ES2, Sculpture, Apple loops, audio processing, and editing tools.
 Students will also gain general knowledge in signal flow, MIDI, recording, mixing, and mastering.

 The study of the musical concepts such as music theory as it relates to effective performance on your instrument; the development of basic musicianship skills (the ability to read, write, remember, and improvise music); performance and transcription of music from a wide variety of styles; and the development of individual instrumental skill through private study and ensemble performance.
 Class activities will include theoretical explanations, playing demonstrations, and listening to and analyzing relevant performers.
 This course is only available to 5-Week students who receive a grade of B or higher in FWTH-010 Theory in Performance, FWMU-010 Musicianship, FWPI-0X0 Private Instruction, and at least one section of FWEN-010 Five Week Ensemble.

 Ear training with an emphasis on practical performance experience.
-Recognizing pitch, rhythm, harmony, and timbre by ear and responding on the student's instrument.
+Recognizing pitch, rhythm, harmony, and timbre by ear and responding on the student's instrument in class.
+Some dictation.
 Some nonsyllabic sight-singing.